-Today, we’re on a hunt.
-A hunt for blood.
-Just kidding … a hunt to find the best thriller movies ever, according to critics.
-That being said, they might even do more for you than just entertain you.
+That being said, these films might even do more for you than entertain you.
 Perhaps, prepare you for a global pandemic.
 A recent study conducted at the beginning of the COVID-19 pandemic revealed fans of horror films and other post-apocalyptic movies handled the real-life fear brought on by the coronavirus better than others.
 They’ve had practice courses.

 Thriller movies occasionally dip a toe in the water of horror.
 So, if you’re into that (and we know you are), you’ll love to know what flicks were picked as the scariest.
 A survey of 2,000 American adults revealed that the most terrifying film ever created was “The Exorcist”, followed by the first iterations of “Halloween”, “Friday the 13th” and “A Nightmare on Elm Street”.
 But what do the critics say?
 Find out in our list of best horror flicks.